Criscraft/Oriented_Dashes_Classification_Dataset/README.md

 5. You can adjust the parameters in the `toy_dataset.py` script to modify the image count, resolution, or dash size.

-The script 'test_model.py' demonstrates how a simple model using pre-defined convolution filters can solve the dataset.
+The script `test_model.py` demonstrates how a simple model with pre-defined convolution filters can solve the dataset.

 ## License